 We support workforce development programs that train affected workers and community members for new economy careers, including programs that offer wraparound support, partner with local employers, and create remote work opportunities.

 We support community-driven broadband projects in places that lack sufficient connectivity in order to realize broadband’s potential to enable new economic development opportunities and reduce economic and social inequities.

 We support advocacy campaigns to create, strengthen, and implement just transition policies at the state and federal levels that drive investment in energy communities and are responsive to local needs and priorities.

 With increasing levels of public funding available for local economic development, we are committed to helping more communities secure government grants to scale community-driven economic initiatives.
-Our Federal Access Center offers grants up to $25,000 and technical assistance to help organizations plan and apply for federal funding opportunities.
+Our Federal Access Center offers grants to help organizations plan and apply for federal funding opportunities.

 Subscribe for All Grantmaking Updates